mikenhu/helsinki-hsl-clock/README.md

 * To save your changes, press `CTRL+X` → `Y` → `Enter`
 * That's it for the software.
 You can run the metro clock as is.
 Or...

-## Add backlight and Pi controls in Home Assistant
+## Add Pi controls in Home Assistant

 Having the display on all the time is bad, I decided to integrate the metro clock into my home assistant setup.
 In HA, you can execute commands to control your Pi with command line and shell command integrations.